 Windows 10 Azure AD Join Automatic Intune Enrollment using Microsoft Endpoint Manager Intune | Azure AD?
-In this post, I will provide you the experience of Windows 10 1703 (RS2) Azure AD join and automatic MDM (Intune) enrollment.
-As you see in the above video tutorial, the real time experience of Windows 10 1703 Azure AD join and Intune auto enrollment.
+In this post, I will provide you with the experience of Windows 10 1703 (RS2) Azure AD join and automatic MDM (Intune) enrollment.

-Windows 10 1703 is the latest version of the Windows 10 production build this is also called as Red Stone 2(RS2) release.
+Windows 10 1703 is the latest version of the Windows 10 production build.
+This is also called as Red Stone 2(RS2) release.
 The Windows team has done great work to improve the Out Of Box Experience(OOBE) of Windows 10 1703.
-I have a previous post that explains the in-depth process of AADJ and MDM auto-enrollment “How to Join Windows 10 1607 Machines to Domain or Azure AD“.
+I have a previous post that explains the in-depth process of AADJ and MDM auto-enrollment, “How to Join Windows 10 1607 Machines to Domain or Azure AD“.

 Sign in with Microsoft School or Work account is the first screen you will get in the Windows 10 1703 Azure AD join OOBE.
-There is also a note on the same screen which helps users to select the account they want to use “Sign in with the username and password you use with Office 365 or business services from Microsoft”.
+There is also a note on the same screen that helps users select the account they want to use “Sign in with the username and password you use with Office 365 or business services from Microsoft”.

 Windows 10 Azure AD Join Automatic Intune Enrollment using Microsoft Endpoint Manager Intune | Azure AD?

-Windows 10 1703 OOBE screen will give the user an option to choose a traditional domain join option instead.
-This will also give the user an option to create a local user account and login with that account.
+Windows 10 1703 OOBE screen will give the user an option to choose a traditional domain join option.
+This will also allow the user to create a local user account and log in with that account.
 The Windows 10 1703 OOBE experience is improved a lot.
 Windows 10 Azure AD Join Automatic Intune Enrollment using Microsoft Endpoint Manager Intune | Azure AD?

-It will ask to connect to Wi-Fi network, and it allows the user to connect to web-based authenticated Wi-Fi routers (Not all?
+It will ask to connect to a Wi-Fi network, and it allows the user to connect to web-based authenticated Wi-Fi routers (Not all?
 Need to test this further).
 Once connected to the internet, it will check for the latest software updates available and install it.

 Windows 10 Azure AD Join Experience?

 Windows 10 MDM Intune Auto Enrollment Experience

 How do you manually sync or check for the new Intune policies in Windows 10 1703 device?
 The option is to click on Settings – Accounts – Access Work or School Account – Info – Sync.
 This will initiate an immediate policy sync with Intune services in the cloud.
-And intern the users Windows 10 device will receive the latest policies from Intune.
+And intern, the user’s Windows 10 device will receive the latest policies from Intune.